 Three groups of people can request an EHC needs assessment under section 36 of the Children and Families Act 2014:

-• You (the child's parent or the young person themselves if over 16)
+- You (the child’s parent or the young person themselves if over 16)

-• The school or college your child attends
+- The school or college your child attends

-• Any professional working with your child (doctor, therapist, health visitor)
+- Any professional working with your child (doctor, therapist, health visitor)

-Most requests come from schools, which make about 63% of all requests.
-Parents make about 29%.
-But here's the thing: parent requests are just as valid as school requests.
-The law doesn't distinguish between them.
+Most requests come from schools.
+Special Needs Jungle’s FOI analysis of 2023 data found that 63% of requests came from schools or colleges, with 29% from parents, carers or guardians.
+But here’s the thing: parent requests are just as valid as school requests.
+The law doesn’t distinguish between them.
+If your school won’t request one, do it yourself.
+Don’t wait for their agreement.

 What to include in your request